t6nis/moodle-block_forum_aggregator/README.txt

-Forum Aggregator by T�nis Tartes 2011
+Forum Aggregator by Tõnis Tartes since 2011

 This works for Moodle 2.x version.